 Validation.
-A positive or qualified positive validation statement must be received by the Executive Officer from the verification body in order for CARB's evaluation and certification of the pathway application to proceed.
+A positive or qualified positive validation statement must be received by the Executive Officer from the verification body in order for CARB’s evaluation and certification of the pathway application to proceed.
+The application deemed complete quarter is the quarter in which the application is returned by the verification body to the Executive Officer after the completion of validation with a positive or qualified positive statement.
 In cases where a single applicant or a joint applicant does not complete validation, the application will be denied without prejudice.
-In cases where an applicant cannot complete validation within six months of submitting an application, or receives an adverse validation statement, the application will be denied without prejudice.
+In cases where validation cannot be completed within six months of the verification body receiving the application from CARB or an applicant receives an adverse validation statement, the application will be denied without prejudice.
+Fuel pathway applicants whose applications are denied without prejudice may submit new applications with the most current operational data pursuant to section 95488.7(a)(1).

 Engineering Review.
-The Executive Officer has the authority to request any supporting documentation to investigate specific inputs in the fuel pathway applicant's submitted CA-GREET3.0 model.
+The Executive Officer has the authority to request any supporting documentation to investigate specific inputs in the fuel pathway applicant's submitted CA-GREET4.0 model.
 The Executive Officer will evaluate all applications against the following criteria: